DETAILED ACTION

 Allowable Subject Matter

-Claims 3-7, 12, 13, and 18 would be allowable if rewritten to overcome the rejection(s) under 35 U.S.C.
-112(b) or 35 U.S.C.
-112 (pre-AIA ), 2nd paragraph, set forth in this Office action and to include all of the limitations of the base claim and any intervening claims.
+Claims 3-7, 12, and 13 are objected to as being dependent upon a rejected base claim, but would be allowable if rewritten in independent form including all of the limitations of the base claim and any intervening claims.

-With reference to claim 3, the prior art does not disclose or render obvious a powertrain comprising the combination of features as recited including “where a first speed controller of the controller controls the output shaft rotational speed, and where a second speed controller of the controller controls a power take-off rotational speed.”
+With reference to claim 3, the prior art does not disclose or render obvious a powertrain comprising the combination of features as recited including "where a first speed controller of the controller controls the output shaft rotational speed in the first speed control mode, and where a second speed controller of the controller controls a power take-off rotational speed in the second speed control mode."

 With reference to claim 7, the prior art does not disclose or render obvious a powertrain comprising the combination of features as recited including "where a second speed controller adjusts torque of an electric machine in response to a difference between a requested power take-off speed and an actual power take-off speed."